 Costs of pre-school childcare will vary depending on the type of childcare and provider (nanny, childminder, nursery).
 Nursery costs for a full time place (Monday-Friday) can typically vary between £880 and £1,200 per month.

-All children are eligible for up to 30 hours per week of Nursery Education Funding, for 38 weeks of the year, from the term after their third birthday.
+All children are eligible for 15 hours hours per week of Nursery Education Funding, for 38 weeks of the year, from the term after their third birthday.
+Some families may qualify for additional hours up to a total of 30 hours per child per week.
 Please contact the specific childcare provider for details, or see the Local Authority information on free early education for three-to-four year olds.

 The University also offers a salary sacrifice scheme (subject to eligibility) and a childcare voucher scheme (subject to availability) for staff members using one of the University nurseries.
 Further information on both schemes can be found on the Childcare Services web pages.

 See also the information on ‘Fees and Funding’ on the University's Childcare Services web pages.

 2017 update: Childcare voucher schemes will close to new entrants in April 2018, to be replaced by a new 'tax-free childcare' scheme. if you are eligible for both schemes, the Childcare Choices website includes a handy calculator to find out which scheme would be better in your particular circumstances.

 Children's centres and toddler groups

 If you decide childcare provided by a third party is not right for you, there are other ways you can meet other children

 - Toddler groups cover music education, creative sessions, physical exercise and many other activities